 Link UK Dividend Monitor estimates that dividend income for the UK market in aggregate will be down 40% in 2020 due to the significant number of dividend cuts or suspensions.
 By comparison, HHI's income has proved relatively resilient.
-The manager believes that it is likely to do much better than the market average - he is estimating a fall in revenue of only about 15 to 20%.
+It is likely to do much better than the market average - with the manager estimating a fall in revenue of only about 15 to 20%.